AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 **Simple binding eh?
 What gives?**

-It all started with what seemed like a completely innocent child component.
+It all started with what seemed like a completely innocent child component:

 {% highlight javascript %}
 @Component({